Tag Archives: Beer Opinions

 Scientists and a team of researchers at the Scripps Research Institute at La Jolla, California led by Chitra D. Mandyam intended to determine the negative effects of binge alcohol consumption on the hippocampus area of the brains of adolescent macaque monkeys.
 The hippocampus, not hippopotamus, is necessary for short and long term memory, impulse control and ability to make decisions.
 The hippocampus is moreover a place where the adult brain can produce new brain cells.

 “Monkeys love to drink.
 They’re like humans,” Mandyam says.
-These four monkeys were intoxicated daily with a fairly high blood alcohol level (BAL) limit of 0.1 to 0.3 (roughly 10/12 bottles of beer).
-For the last two months of the research, no alcohol was given to the four monkeys who had received alcoholic cocktails for 11 months before slicing up the animals and examining their brains.
+These four monkeys were intoxicated daily, reaching a fairly high blood alcohol level (BAL) of 0.1 to 0.3 (about 10/12 bottles of beer).
+In the last two months of the research, they stopped receiving alcohol.
+After 11 months of alcoholic cocktails, the researchers dissected their brains for examination.
 Nice.

-The results showed that the binge drinking monkeys had a dramatic decrease in stem cells in the hippocampus region and decreased development of new neurons.
+The results revealed a dramatic decrease in stem cells in the hippocampus region of the binge-drinking monkeys, along with reduced development of new neurons.

-“You’re messing with brain plasticity,” Mandyam said, and if the cells are subdued in adolescence, the chances of normal brain cell production later in life are reduced.
-It is “very devastating to see what binge drinking does to the brains of adolescents”
+“You’re messing with brain plasticity,” Mandyam said.
+“When adolescence subdues these cells, the chances of producing normal brain cells later in life decrease.
+It’s very devastating to see how binge drinking harms the brains of adolescents.”

 “What is important for the public to know is that this type of drinking can kill off stem cells.”
 This loss could result in damage to memory and spatial skills, she adds.
 Mandyam thinks that this degeneration could have long-term effects and provide a mechanism for why bingeing teens are more likely to develop alcohol dependence as adults.
 “It’s also important to recognize that binge drinking may produce adverse consequences on the brain regardless of age.”